 All students in Year 10-11 undertake an ‘Introduction to Careers’ module where they are introduced to the key tools for career exploration.
 They are given the opportunity to examine their individual strengths and interests and to research careers of potential interest to them.

-In Year 12-13 NCEA students receive careers education lessons that cover essential skills including personality types, the New Zealand qualifications framework, degree structure, effective CV & cover letter writing and personal branding.
+In Year 12-13 NCEA students receive careers education lessons that cover essential skills including personality types, the New Zealand qualifications framework, degree structure, effective CV and cover letter writing and personal branding.

 In Year 13, students have individual career counselling sessions and presentations by all the major New Zealand universities and regional polytechnics.
 Workshops are held on identifying and applying for scholarships.
 International Baccalaureate students are provided with individual careers support alongside their learning programme.